MITgcm/MITgcm/doc/contributing/contributing.rst

     % git push -u origin «YOUR_NEWBRANCH_NAME»

-**7.** On GitHub, go to your fork and hit the pull request (PR) button, and wait for the MITgcm head developers to review your proposed changes.
+**7.** On GitHub, go to your fork and hit the compare and pull request (PR) button, provide the requested information about your PR (in particular, a non-trivial change to the model requires a suggested addition to :filelink:`doc/tag-index`) and wait for the MITgcm head developers to review your proposed changes.
 In general the MITgcm code reviewers try to respond to a new PR within a week.
-A response may accept the changes, or may request edits and changes.
+The reviewers may accept the PR as is, or may request edits and changes.
 Occasionally the review team will reject changes that are not sufficiently aligned with and do not fit with the code structure.
 The review team is always happy to discuss their decisions, but wants to